 Proverbs 10:12, “Hatred stirs up dissension, but love covers over all wrongs.”

-If you had a choice to choose how people would always treat you, either with love or hate, which one would you pick?
+If you had a choice to choose how people would always treat you either with love or hate, which one would you pick?
 Love.
 Why?
 Everyone loves love.
-Even people who hate, like those in gangs or terrorist groups, still choose to love their own as family.
-No one really wants hate all the time, everyone down deep inside wants love.
+Even people who hate others like gangs still choose to love each other as a family.
+Therefore, there is no one who really wants hate all the time, everyone down deep inside really wants love.

 Now consider this, Jesus said in Luke 6:31, “Do to others as you would have them do to you.”
-We are to treat people not like how they treat us but rather how we want to be treated.
+Therefore, you and I are to treat people not like how they treat us but rather how we want to be treated.
 And how do we want to be treated?
 With love.
-As a result, we should love people even when they commit wrongs against us.
-Jesus on the cross is our best example of love covering all wrongs.
+Thus, we should then love people even when they commit wrongs against us.

-In today’s proverb, King Solomon is teaching a simple lesson; hatred causes dissension (more trouble) and love covers (forgives) all wrongs.
-Now someone might say, “But the person who hurt me doesn’t deserve to be forgiven because of what they did to me!”
+King Solomon in the above proverb is teaching a simple lesson- hatred causes dissension (more trouble) and love covers (forgives) all wrongs.
+Now someone might say, “But ‘So and So’ doesn’t deserve to be forgiven because of what they did to me!”
 However, Jesus is not teaching that we should love and forgive people because they deserve it, but rather because it is the right thing to do.
 Just like the ole’ saying goes, “two wrongs don’t make a right.”
-Our wrong action of unforgiveness will not bring about any good.

-We can be sure that in life people will sin against us and make us angry.
-In those times we have a choice to either hate them or love them.
-Hating them will cause more problems but loving them will please God and bring you healing.
-Remember, biblical forgiveness doesn’t mean accepting someone’s evil behavior as right.
-They still have to deal with their consequences and God’s judgment.
-For example, when the Roman soldiers crucified Jesus He said, “Father, forgive them, for they do not know what they are doing,” (Luke 23:34).
+For example, when the Roman soldiers crucified Jesus and He said, “Father, forgive them for they do not know what they are doing,” Luke 23:34.
 He wasn’t saying they were “okay” or “right” in what they did.
 No, as a matter of fact, if people who sin against us don’t personally ask God to forgive them, they will be punished in eternal fire for their sins.
-God said, “Vengeance is mine, I will repay!”
-(Romans 12:19 KJV).
+God even says, “vengeance is mine,” Romans 12:19.

 - Ask God to forgive your sins as you forgive those who sin against you.